 8.4.1 Collisions.
 Runners must avoid collisions by running around a fielder who is making a play.
 Since the play is in front of the runner and can be seen more readily by the runner, runners must make every effort to avoid collisions.
 ASA rules regarding interference and obstruction are in effect.

 8.4.2 Run Through Line.
 A base runner going from first to second or second to third, in an effort to avoid a collision with a fielder may run full speed through the line.
 Should the runner beat the throw, he is safe and may return to the base without being tagged or forced out.
 The runner must return to the base and touch it prior to advancing to the next base.
 Baserunners who run to the base or between the base and the five foot mark may be forced or tagged out as it is the same as over running the base.
 A runner shall be called safe after running through the run-through line if the runner’s foot touches the tape/chalk or lands beyond it.
 Breaking the vertical plane of the tape/chalk at the same time as the ball arrives at the fielder will not result in a “safe” call.

 8.5 A batted ball going into a soccer goal or making contact with the goal frame adjacent to a foul line, in foul territory is an automatic 2 bases from home and a ball going into a soccer goal between the lines (in fair territory or on the warning track) is "in play."
-Runners in front of the hitter will only advance if forced.
+All runners already on base shall advance two bases.

 Rule 9 - Protests.